Lefkas or Lefkada the Greek Ionian Island of Lefkas

 - Local buses are available but the timetable is erratic

 When to visit Lefkas

-We spent two weeks in Lefkas.
-We arrived in early September, possibly the sixth.
-The weather was generally very hot.
-Certainly hot enough for us.
-We only experienced the one wet day, but boy was it wet.
+We spent two weeks in Lefkas arriving in early September.
+The weather was generally very hot and definitely hot enough for us.
+We only experienced one wet day, but boy was it wet.

 The price of your holiday will be reflected by the resort and time to visit that you choose.

 The Ionian Islands are very green because at times they experience a lot of rain.

 Local Islanders will readily tell you about Sappho's suicide at Cape Lefkada in the South of the Island.
 If you take a boat trip to Porto Katsiki, from Vassiliki, you will round this rugged and breathtaking headland.